-(A) Operations and Capital Acquisitions Budget.

-(1) The District shall have a budget, which shall be divided into an Operations Budget and a Capital Acquisitions Budget.
-The Operations Budget shall include expenses necessary for operating the District on an annual basis, including by way of example and not by limitation: utilities, vehicle and equipment maintenance and repairs, supplies, petroleum products, insurance, payroll/wages, professional expenses, training/educational expenses for fire fighters, and the purchase or lease of real or personal property not exceeding \$1,000 in costs.
-The Capital Acquisitions Budget shall consist of the purchase or lease of fire fighting equipment in excess of \$1,000 in cost.

-(2) Expenditures from the Capital Acquisitions Budget shall include, by way of example and not limitation: new buildings, real property, improvements to present buildings, housing for the fire department and purchase or lease of fire fighting equipment and apparatus.

-(B) Budget Approval.
+- (A) Operations and Capital Acquisitions Budget. - (1) The District shall have a budget, which shall be divided into an "Operations Budget" and a "Capital Acquisitions" budget.
+The Operations Budget shall include expenses necessary for operating the District on an annual basis, including by way of example and not by limitation: utilities, vehicle and equipment maintenance and repairs, supplies, petroleum products, insurance, payroll/wages, professional expenses, training/educational expenses for fire fighters, and personal property not to exceed \$20,000 in cost for a single item without Board approval except for critical repair (to be determined between Chief or Deputy and Board Chair). - (2) Expenditures from the Capital Acquisitions Budget shall include, by way of example and not limitation, new buildings, real property, improvements to present buildings, housing for the fire department, and purchase or lease of firefighting equipment and apparatus. - (B) Budget Approval.

 The Fire Board shall prepare annual District budgets.
 Upon approval of a simple majority of the Fire Board, the proposed budgets shall be submitted to the participating municipalities for appropriation.
 In the event the municipalities fail to appropriate the funds necessary to fund the budget, the Fire Board shall hold a joint meeting of the municipalities.
-Amendments to an Operations Budget may be made by a simple majority of the Fire Board members, unless prohibited by the language of the appropriations resolutions.
+Amendments to an Operations Budget may be made by a simple majority of the Fire Board members, unless prohibited by the language of the Appropriation Resolutions.
 Such budgets shall be prepared and submitted to each participating municipality by February 1 of each year.

 (C) Budget Income.

-The District budgets shall include estimated revenue to be received by the District, including assessments to the participating municipalities as set forth hereafter in the Agreement, donations, reimbursements and all other sources (herein called "income").
+The District budgets shall include estimated revenue to be received by the District, including assessments to the participating municipalities as set forth hereafter in the agreement, donations, reimbursements, and all other sources (herein called "income").

-(D) Allocation of Income.
+(D) .
 Projected income shall be divided as follows: The Operations Budget shall not exceed 98% of the total of each participating municipality's allocated (contribution) amounts with a minimum of 2% of this total amount to be deposited in the Capital Acquisitions Fund.
-Reimbursements, fees, unspecified donations and the like shall be deposited in the Capital Acquisitions Fund.
-Funds raised from fund raisers sponsored by the fire fighters may be allocated as the fire fighters shall determine, subject to the review and approval of the Fire Board.
+Reimbursements, fees, unspecified donations, etc. shall be deposited in the Capital Acquisitions Fund.
+Funds raised from fund raisers sponsored by the fire fighters may be allocated as the firefighters shall determine, subject to the review and approval of the Fire Board.